 In 1978, Gulf Mississippi Marine Incorporated became Gulf Fleet Marine Incorporated of Houston, Texas.
 Where the tug retained her name.

-The tug was acquired by Reinauer Transportation Companies of Staten Island, New York.
-Where, for a time she retained her name.
+In 1979, the tug was acquired by the Reinauer Transportation Companies of Staten Island, New York.
+Where she retained her name.

 In 1979, the Reinauer Transportation Companies renamed the tug as the Stephen Scott.
 And, she was outfitted with an upper wheelhouse.